pwall2222/NOWT/README.md

 ## Translations

-WAIUA Supports full localization and instructions to help with translations can be found in [Localization](./Localization.md)
+NOWT Supports full localization and instructions to help with translations can be found in [Localization](./Localization.md)

 ## Acknowledgements